-- (1) the birth of a child and to bond with or to care for such child; - (2) the placement of a child with the employee for adoption or foster care and to bond with or to care for the newly-placed child; - (3) to care for a spouse, domestic partner, child, or parent ("covered relation") with a serious health condition; - (4) the employee's own serious health condition that renders him/her unable to perform an essential function of his/her position; - (5) "military exigency leave," when there is a qualifying military exigency arising out of the fact that an employee's spouse, domestic partner, child, or parent is on covered active duty (or has been notified of an impending call or order to covered active duty) in the National Guard, Reserves or regular Armed Forces.
+- (1) the birth of a child and to bond with or to care for such child; - (2) the placement of a child with the employee for adoption or foster care and to bond with or to care for the newly-placed child; - (3) to care for a spouse, domestic partner, child, or parent ("covered relation"), parent in law, sibling, grandchild, grandparent, or the employee's designated person with a serious health condition; - (4) the employee's own serious health condition that renders him/her unable to perform an essential function of his/her position; - (5) "military exigency leave," when there is a qualifying military exigency arising out of the fact that an employee's spouse, domestic partner, child, or parent is on covered active duty (or has been notified of an impending call or order to covered active duty) in the National Guard, Reserves or regular Armed Forces.

 "Qualifying exigency" under the FMLA includes any activities listed in the applicable Department of Labor governing regulations.
-Qualifying exigencies include: (1) short-notice deployment; (2) military events and related activities; (3) childcare and school activities; (4) financial and legal arrangements; (5) counseling; (6)

-rest and recuperation; (7) post deployment activities; (8) parental leave; and (9) additional activities.
+Qualifying exigencies include: (1) short-notice deployment; (2) military events and related activities; (3) childcare and school activities; (4) financial and legal arrangements; (5) counseling; (6) rest and recuperation; (7) post deployment activities; (8) parental leave; and (9) additional activities.